lizaifang/cakephp-docs-cn/en/core-libraries/components/security-component.rst

 -------------------------------------------------------

-By default a new CSRF token is generated for each request, and each token can only be used one.
+By default a new CSRF token is generated for each request, and each token can only be used once.
 If a token is used twice, it will be blackholed.
 Sometimes, this behaviour is not desirable, as it can create issues with single page applications.
 You can toggle on longer, multi-use tokens by setting ``csrfUseOnce`` to ``false``.
 This can be done in the components array, or in the ``beforeFilter`` of your controller::

-    <?php
     public $components = array(
         'Security' => array(
             'csrfUseOnce' => false